Welcome to the MCDS-Therapy website!

 Rare disease community

-MCDS is one of 7,000 rare diseases, which collectively affect over 350 million people worldwide.
-The individual rarity of these conditions can make it hard for patients to not feel isolated and find appropriate support and care.
-It can be even harder for researchers, clinicians and patient groups to generate interest in rare disease within the pharmaceutical industry.
+MCDS is one of 7,000 rare diseases, which collectively affect over 350 million people around the world.
+The individual rarity of these conditions can make it hard to find appropriate support and care for patients, and difficult to generate interest in the pharmaceutical industry.
+Patients can face severe isolation, and most do not have a treatment.
+In fact, only 5% of all rare diseases have a licensed treatment, and those that do exist often cost seven times the price of a treatment for a common condition.

 Latest news